minnojs/minnojs.github.io/content/en/blog/tutorials/qualtrics-iat.md

 author: Yoav Bar_anan
 ---

+> ⚠️ *Note*: We no longer maintain the Qualtrics scripts.
+They may still work, but we cannot provide support.
+> Instead, see [our standalone webpage solution](https://minnojs.github.io/blog/2023/11/01/running-project-implicits-iat-on-your-own/), which can be linked to and from Qualtrics.

 [Project Implicit](http://projectimplicit.net/) has developed [MinnoJS](https://minnojs.github.io/) to program web studies.
 The main instrument that we use in Project Implicit is the Implicit Association Test (IAT).
 The IAT is a commonly used indirect measure of social cognition (read more about such measures [here](https://www.tau.ac.il/~baranan/imp.html)).